 Step 2: Add or review your “Project Rescheduling” email template

-We’ve already taken the liberty of adding some suggested language to the email Templates section of your HoneyBook account, addressing few tricky client situations you might encounter, but feel free to add your own as well!
+We’ve already taken the liberty of adding some suggested language to the email tab of your templates section, addressing few tricky client situations you might encounter, but feel free to add your own as well!
 Just make sure to reassure your client that you would love to work with them to reschedule for a later date that works best for everyone.

 Step 3: Make sure your contracts cover reschedules & cancellations

-Learn more about creating and editing Contract Templates here.
+Learn more about creating and editing contracts here.